 We recommend that you shake the earphones slightly so that you do not cause any damage by the force of your movement of the device itself.
 You should be able to tell as you shake the device that different water droplets are being dislocated and removed from the internal system.
 Use a paper cloth to wipe any that might be outwardly visible.

 Warning on Using Excessive Force

 Please note that you are not supposed to strike your earbuds against a hard surface in an attempt to shake off the water droplet.
-This is because blunt physical damage might cause internal circuitry to disconnect and that can cause greater problems for your device.
+This is because blunt physical damage might cause internal circuitry to disconnect, and that can cause more significant problems for your device.

 3. Blow-dry Your Device If Possible

 Finally, try using your mouth to blow into the gaps of your device.
 This will help to remove tiny water droplets that might yet persist in your system.

 Vital pressured air will cause the water to dislocate completely, and make sure your device can be prepared to run again.